pa2si/berlin-en-salsa/docs/features/GALLERY_SLIDER_IMPLEMENTATION.md

 1. Add your images to `/public/gallery/`
 2. Update `imageCount` in config
-3. Import `<GallerySlider />` where needed
+3. Render the integrated `SectionTwo` (or create a thin wrapper) where you want the gallery to appear
 4. Customize colors/timing if desired
 5. Test on mobile and desktop

-Enjoy your innovative gallery slider! 🎉
+Enjoy the updated gallery integration! 🎉